Michigan Public: Early growth

 In the mid 1960s, the station had the largest staff of any FM radio station in the country.
 WUOM produced programs that were broadcast throughout Michigan on commercial and educational stations, and many of its programs aired around the country.
 The tapes were "bicycled" from one educational station to another.

 In the 1970s and 1980s, WUOM hosted classical music Sunday through Friday, and jazz on Saturday afternoons.
 Radio plays were sometimes featured as well.
-Classical music host Peter Greenquist's "Morning Show" of classical music and news is much of the heart of the Ann Arbor community, and sportscaster Tom Hemmingway could be heard across the city on football Saturdays, often telling stories about the history of the game that only such local "townies" would be able to remember.
+Classical music host Peter Greenquist's "Morning Show" of classical music and news is much of the heart of the Ann Arbor community, and sportscaster Tom Hemingway could be heard across the city on football Saturdays, often telling stories about the history of the game that only such local "townies" would be able to remember.
 In the 1980s, the station added a nationally syndicated New Age music program, Music from the Hearts of Space, as well as an hour of more eclectic music before the midnight sign-off, featuring the University of Michigan Men's Glee Club.

 WUOM's popularity gradually decreased from the height of the 1960s, though it still retained enough prestige to become a charter member of NPR in 1971.
 It was one of the approximately 90 stations that aired the inaugural broadcast of All Things Considered.

 In 1995 the CPB informed the station that its audience was so small that its federal funding was in jeopardy, due to new rules in line with the drastically reduced funding for public broadcasting across the United States.
 Around the same time, the University of Michigan commissioned a private (not public) study that recommended the university divest itself of the radio stations.
 The university decided against that plan.